ecs251-w19-ucdavis/DXServer/note/note-week5.md

 * Find out ways to close client after some timeout, take care of cancelling ``closeClient`` if the client connects during the timeout https://en.cppreference.com/w/cpp/thread/condition_variable/wait_for

+* Fix a minor problem: have to drag the mouse to send the "real" scene (after selection, only an empty json value will be sent)